regi-gouale/FaithBridge/README.md

 - **Role-Based Access Control**: Support for different user roles and permissions to control access to various parts of the application.
 - **Password Recovery**: Functionality for users to reset their passwords securely via email verification.
 - **Token-Based Authentication**: Use of JWT (JSON Web Tokens) for stateless authentication and easy integration with other services.
+- **Spiritual Monitoring Reports**: Allows pastors to receive and review reports of spiritual monitoring interviews.
+- **Interview Scheduling**: Facilitates the scheduling of spiritual monitoring interviews between pastors and community members.
+- **Notification System**: Sends notifications to users for upcoming interviews and report submissions.

 ## Getting Started